bugzmanov/nes_ebook/src/chapter_5_1.md

 ```

-It's important to get the execution log format exactly as the one that was used in the provided log.
+It's vital to get the execution log format precisely like the one used in the provided log.

 Following tests can help you to get it right: